 I found these on sale at Costco and heard that the audio quality was among the best for the price.
 I love that they also have audio passthrough so you can hear your environment when necessary, or keep noise cancelling on.
 They fit nice in my ears and don't fall out.
 Additionally, they integrate well with my Galaxy Watch and Galaxy S10+.
 My only gripes are that the mic isn't that great for taking phone calls and the battery life is not great.
 Samsung reports 6 hours of charge in the earbuds and 7 hours in the case.
 In my experience, this is pretty accurate.
 Don't expect long, continuous music sessions.

-I actually purchased the WH-1000XM2's myself before the XM4's came out, but the XM4's are an improvement in every way and well worth the price.
+I previously purchased the WH-1000XM2's, but decided to upgrade after seeing the XM4's on sale.
+The XM4's are an improvement in every way and well worth the price.
 Sound quality is amazing, noise cancelling is excellent, and it has audio passthrough in case you need to hear your environment.
 If you need wireless bluetooth headphones, this is it.
-My favorite feature is definitely the battery life.
+My favorite feature is definitely the ability to connect to two devices (e.g. laptop and phone) at once.
+This means I can answer a call on my phone while listening to music on my laptop without having to completely re-pair devices.
+I also really like the battery life.
 Sony reports 30 hours of charge.
 If you will be away from an outlet for an extended period of time and plan on using your headphones a lot, these are great.

 As an aspiring roboticist, I'm very interested in the state of the art in artificial intelligence, machine learning, and robotics.
 The Lex Fridman podcast is a series of conversations with prominent members in the field of AI, science, and technology at MIT and in industry.